 To keep it really simple, resistant starches are starches that pass through the small intestine undigested (similar to soluble fiber) but are later broken down into short-chain fatty acids by the bacteria in the large intestine.
-Intake of resistant starches has been linked to improved insulin sensitivity, lower blood sugar levels after meals and increased satiety.

 - Cold pasta salad

 - Black beans

 In the meantime, I plan to increase my intake of resistant starch by eating pasta, rice & potatoes that have been cooked and cooled or eaten as leftovers.
 Another great reason to batch cook.